Logo Voyage

 Children playing cricket in Kochi, Kerala

-Like elsewhere in India, many sport options exist in Kerala.
-Popular sports include football, cricket, volleyball, and athletics.
+Sport options in Kerala include football, cricket, volleyball, and athletics.
 Malayalees are well known for their passion for volleyball and athletics.
 The majority of great Indian volleyball players and famous athletes, of which many are Olympians, are from Kerala.
-If you intend to participate in a volleyball game, "bring your A game" as the locals are very good!
+To participate in a volleyball game, "bring your A game" as the locals excel!

-Golfing is good, though somewhat limited.
-Traditionally golf was considered a game for the rich in Kerala, hence one can find good golf-courses only in Thiruvananthapuram and Kochi.
-The Trivandrum Golf Course is the oldest golf-course in the Commonwealth and a very good place to play.
+Golfing is good but limited.
+Traditionally golf was considered a game for the rich in Kerala, hence one can only find good golf-courses in Thiruvananthapuram and Kochi.
+The Trivandrum Golf Course is the oldest golf-course in the Commonwealth and a good place to play.
 The Bolgatty Palace Hotel in Cochin has a private golf-course for its guests, which was the traditional golf-course once used by British residents and nobles of Royal English residency of Cochin.
 Cochin Airport has a state-of-the-art 18-hole golf course and it is good place to play, as well as learn, golf.
-Munnar has a golf course called High-Range Golf Club which is a scenic place to play.
-There are few small golf clubs in Iddukki and Kottayam districts, which are mainly limited to its members, though tourists may be allowed to play at slightly higher fees.
+Munnar's scenic golf course is called High-Range Golf Club.
+There are some small golf clubs in Iddukki and Kottayam districts, which are mainly limited to their members, though tourists may be allowed to play at slightly higher fees.

-Cricket is the hottest craze among the younger generations.
-You can find most of them playing in very large, open spaces and fields.
+Cricket is a craze among the younger generations.
+They play in large, open spaces and fields.
 Regular cricket tournaments are held in Kerala.

 Indoor stadiums are common in most of the large metros and district headquarters.
 Many indoor games are played at clubs and tourist recreation centres.
-Some popular indoor games are table tennis, badminton and cards.
-Most of the hotels have large swimming pools.
+Popular indoor games include table tennis, badminton and cards.
+Most hotels have large swimming pools.
 There is also the Kerala Water sports complex in Thiruvananthapuram and the Indoor Sports Centre in Kochi, that provide Olympic-sized pools for various water games.

 Safaris

-If you are in Kerala, elephants safaris can be a fantastic and memorable experience.
-Elephant safaris are common in many tourist places like Thenmala Eco-tourist Village and at Kodanadu Elephant Training centre near Kochi, as well as in Periyar Tiger reserve area.
+Elephant safaris can be fantastic and memorable.
+They are common in Thenmala Eco-tourist Village and at Kodanadu Elephant Training centre near Kochi, as well as in Periyar Tiger reserve area.

 Buy